chieffancypants/angular-loading-bar/README.md

 ## Basic Usage:
 To use, simply include the loading bar as a dependency in your angular module.
 If you want pretty CSS transitions, please include `ngAnimate` as well.
-That's it.
+That's it -- you're done!

 ```js
 angular.module('myApp', ['chieffancypants.loadingBar', 'ngAnimate'])